Mori Calliope: Career

-Mori's rap music has been noted for its exceptional nature.
+In September 2021, she appeared at Calgary Expo and Fan Expo Dallas as part of Hololive English's North American tour.
+She has also appeared at Anime Festival Asia as a musical guest twice: in 2022 and 2023.
+In November 2023, she appeared at Anime NYC 2023 as a guest.
+In December 2023, she appeared at Anime Frontier 2023 as a guest.

+Artistry

 Katie Gill of Anime Feminist described her profanity-laden rap music as an exception to the widespread use of Japanese idol themes within Hololive.
 Teddy Cambosa of Anime Corner said that her "style of rapping comes in line with the rise of other large VTubers that are now leaning towards a more Western preference instead of the Japanese idol grassroots".

 In an August 2022 Crunchyroll News interview, when asked which music was the most influential to her, Mori explained that her interest in rapping was first sparked by Japanese hip hop, citing the genre's unique style and intensity.
 She also cites the electro-swing duo Fake Type as her inspiration for her rapping career.

-On 21 July 2022, Mori's first solo concert, New Underworld Order, was held at Toyosu Pit in Tokyo.
-A Blu-ray of the concert was released on 3 May 2023.
-In July 2023, she released "Future Island", a song commemorating Volume 106 of One Piece.
-In December 2023, she won Best Music Vtuber at the 2023 Vtuber Awards.